 Explanation: Figure 8 shows what the passbook looks like in the last quarter of the cycle.
-In this case there were 92 shares from the previous page, carried forward into the 'Starting NUMBER OF SHARES' box and the member has bought an additional 33 shares However, 5 of these have been paid back to the member before the end of the cycle, leaving a net 120 shares bought during the cycle.
+In this case there were 92 shares from the previous 3 pages (Figures 5,6, and 7 only show the first page), carried forward into the 'Starting NUMBER OF SHARES' box and the member has bought an additional 33 shares, as shown on this page However, 5 of these have been paid back to the member before the end of the cycle, leaving a net 120 shares bought during the cycle.

-The large red 'X' indicates that the shareout is completed and the member has received back her money.
+The large red 'X' indicates that the shareout is completed, and the member has received back her money.